 Cambodia is much more connected than one might think.
-4G covers major cities, the Angkor archaeological park, and most tourist roads.
+4G covers major cities, the Angkor archaeological park, and most tourist routes.
 For a short stay, an eSIM activated from France is the most convenient solution.
-For a long stay, a local SIM remains unbeatable in price.
+For a longer stay, a local SIM remains unbeatable in price.

 Network coverage in Cambodia